yusifsalam/pathfinder_tira/Documentation/Testing.md

 <img width="200" src='images/astar_maze0.svg'/>
 <img width="200" src='images/jps_maze0.svg'/>

+It can be seen that while Dijkstra and A* have paths that are very similar, JPS takes a different approach.
+Dijkstra and A* start with horizontal movements and then the last bout is accross a diagonal, while the JPS algorithm starts with diagonal movements and finishes with horizontal movement.

 #### Comparing performance

 It is clear that JPS is the superior pathfinding algorithm from the three tested ones, at least in the context of this project's algorithm implementations.